bndtools/bnd.manual/_chapters/310-testing.md

 ## Older Versions

-For a long time bnd had `biz.aQute.launcher` as the launcher, today it is `biz.aQute.tester`.
+For a long time bnd had `biz.aQute.junit` as the launcher, today it is `biz.aQute.tester`.
 This launcher added itself to the `-runpath` and then executed the tests from there.
 Unfortunately this required that the tester actually exported the JUnit packages.
 This caused constraints between JUnit and bnd that was not good because JUnit itself is not directly a shining example of software engineering :-(

 If you want to be backward compatible with the older model, set:

-	-tester: biz.aQute.launcher
+	-tester: biz.aQute.junit